THE ACTION PLAN

 ABOUT THE SAFE STREETS PINELLAS ACTION PLAN

-Did you know that two people are killed or seriously injured every day on our roadways in Pinellas County on average?
 Forward Pinellas has adopted the Safe Streets Pinellas Action Plan committing to a goal of zero deaths and serious injuries in Pinellas County by 2045.
 Over the last year, Forward Pinellas studied where we’re seeing concerns on our roadways and why these crashes are happening.
 We’ve also held several demonstration projects to test ways we could make our roads safer, such as exploring new technology and educational outreach.
 Now we’ve created an Action Plan that will guide our steps as we work toward ensuring everyone is safe on our roadways in Pinellas County.

-VIEW THE ACTION PLAN
+READ THE ACTION PLAN

 THE ACTION PLAN INCLUDES SIX CATEGORIES